-NOTE: All students must have the standard MEI performing arts uniform.
+NOTE: All students must have the standard\ MEI performing arts uniform.
 Costs for festival fees, transportation and accommodation should be anticipated.
 Every second year (opposite year of the large Concert Choir/Concert Band tour) we attend the Lionel Hampton International Jazz Festival in Idaho, which generally costs around \$500-600.
 Students should be prepared to start a personal library of jazz recordings - 2 per year.
 Razz meets twice a week outside of the timetable for a total of 120 minutes.

-Junior Worship Leadership 10, 11 0 credits 🗎 🗣
+Junior Worship Leadership 10, 11 0 credits ☐ Frerequisite(s): Students must submit a completed Application